haxordx/challenges/README.md

 Our feedback sessions are called challenges.
 Every challenge asks you to build a small app or add a single feature using a developer tool.
 Each challenge takes between 15 minutes to 2 hours and you complete them on your own machine.

 ## Javascript

+- Recognize text in an image with Tesseract.js
+- Create a realtime chat application with PubNub
+- Send and receive SMS messages with Twilio

 ## Java